 Additionally, you can use our professional at-home treatment systems to touch up your results as needed – and to manage any stains that may form in the future to prevent them from becoming more permanent.
 Zoom whitening results last 9 months to 2 years depending on lifestyle choices.
 We recommend Zoom treatments yearly as part of your oral wellness maintenance routine.

-What Makes Our Office the Right Fit for Your Teeth Bleaching Treatment?
+What Makes Our Office the Right Fit for Your Dental Needs?